Serving

 Yes

-Clam Chowder is perhaps the most famous of all New England recipes, and this recipe, unlike some canned versions, has actual clams in it!
-I have served this at parties and it's been very well received.
+Clam Chowder is perhaps the most famous of all New England recipes, and this recipe has actual clams in it!
+I liven it up with some California Touches which have been declared excellent at parties.

 24